 Parents Together Support Group

-The Parents Together Support Group is run the same as a NAMI Family Support Group but is focused on supporting the parents and caregivers of adolescents aged 12-18 living with mental health challenges.
+The Parents Together Support Group is a religiously unaffiliated support group and is run the same as a NAMI Family Support Group but is focused on supporting the parents and caregivers of adolescents aged 12-18 living with mental health challenges.
 Participating in a support group can help you gain insight from the challenges and successes of other families facing similar circumstances.
+This group meets the second Thursday of each month in person and the fourth Thursday each month via Zoom.

 NAMI’s Support Groups are unique because they follow a structured model, ensuring everyone has an opportunity to be heard and to get what they need.
 The Parents Together Family Support Group is: